CMU-313/fall-22-hw4-team-berny/README.md

 # HW4 Starter Code and Instructions
+#### What We Did:
+- Change the model with new features - absences, failures and studytime.
+-- For absences, instead of original data, we set absences that are larger than or equal to 10 as 10.
+- We tried to evaluate information gain for each feature to train the data.
+However, the typical method for decision trees doesn't work here.
+- As a result, we retrain our data by our intuition for features that are possibly useful when evaluating applicants
+- We split the data into 2 halves - one for train and one for test.
+This allows us to have a cross validation.
+- We have gained a accuracy for about 80% - 85%.
+The origin model only have 50%.
+There's a significant increase in the predict precision.
 Please consult the [homework assignment](https://cmu-313.github.io//assignments/hw4) for additional context and instructions for this code.

 ## pipenv